TezBaydu/Milestone-project-4-GraphicDesign/README.md

     * A text was too long for styling and although passed over via JSON this has been amended in Admin
         * quality-request change from "Downloadable" High Quality content to "Download" High Quality content

+- Object set not serializable
+    *packages list created but as there was more than one object to pull a list had to be created.
+This had to sit in [] to be serializable not {} !!

 # To Do
     - Initiate pacakge app in line for use similar to bag